Top 26 Christmas Gifts for 4 Year Old Boys

 Hape Quadrilla Super Spirals Wooden Marble Run

-Why we like it: Wooden pieces outlast every plastic toy we've owned
+Why I like it: Wooden pieces outlast every plastic toy we've owned

 My son crouches beside a tower of wooden blocks, adjusting the spiral piece until marbles flow smoothly through three levels.
 He rebuilds the same section repeatedly, testing whether adding a see-saw changes the speed.
 The focused silence means genuine problem-solving is happening.